pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/components/api.md

 ## Cloud Provider Authentication

-These settings are required if you are running the Pulumi Service on one of these clouds or using one of their services.
+These settings are required if you are running the Pulumi Cloud on one of these clouds or using one of their services.

 ### AWS